dario2994/pol2dom/README.md

 ## Author Detection

-In order to include in the booklet with the solutions the names of those who authored and prepared the various problem one can include such metadata in the `tutorial` section in Polygon.
+In order to include in the booklet with the solutions the names of those who authored and prepared the various problems, one shall include such metadata in the `tutorial` section in Polygon.

 In particolar, the first two lines of the `tutorial` section shall be